Tigt/guttersnipe/index.md

 Seems kind of familiar, doesn't it?

 Make sure to *never remove* `table-layout: fixed`, as that will make behavior impossible to predict across browsers and reduce performance.
 (You really don't want the automatic layout to happen, anyway.)

+A tip: HTML table columns can be styled with the `<col>` and `<colgroup>` elements, which don't really accept content.
+I can't imagine you have a whole lot of void elements floating around on your page that you could press into service, so consider using `:before` and `:after` to fake some up.

 The only gotcha is absolute positioning inside `display: table` in Firefox 30 & below (a 12-year-old bug!), but you can use wrapper elements to get around that.
 The way we use it works around even that, though: http://davidwalsh.name/table-cell-position-absolute